cym13/cym13.github.io/source/github_account_takeover.rst

 interesting in our case.

 The lack of Go repository complicates the task of listing vulnerable repositories.
-Furthermore I must say that I don't like the language much so I'm not very familiar with its customs and whether there are recommended places listing projects.
+Furthermore I must say that I don't know the language well so I'm not very familiar with its customs and whether there are recommended places listing projects.